Magical objects in Harry Potter: Two-way mirrors

 In Order of the Phoenix, Sirius gives Harry a mirror he originally used to communicate with James while they were in separate detentions.
 That mirror is a part of a set of two-way mirrors that are activated by holding one of them and saying the name of the other possessor, causing his or her face to appear on the caller's mirror and vice versa.
 Harry receives this mirror from Sirius in a package after spending his Christmas holiday at Grimmauld Place.
 Harry, at first, chooses not to open the package, although he does discover the mirror after Sirius's death, by which point it is no longer functional.
 It makes its second appearance in Deathly Hallows when Mundungus Fletcher loots Grimmauld Place and sells Sirius's mirror to Aberforth Dumbledore, who uses it to watch out for Harry in Deathly Hallows.
 When Harry desperately cries for help to a shard of the magical mirror (which broke in the bottom of his trunk), a brilliant blue eye belonging to Aberforth (which Harry mistakes for Albus's eye), appears and he sends Dobby, who arrives to help Harry escape from Malfoy Manor to Shell Cottage.

 Prank objects

 Weasleys' Wizard Wheezes

-According to the story, Prank objects from Weasleys' Wizard Wheezes are made and designed by the owners of the shop, Fred and George, who test their new creations on themselves and other Hogwarts students.
+According to the plot of the novels, Prank objects from Weasleys' Wizard Wheezes are made and designed by the owners of the shop, Fred and George, who test their new creations on themselves and other Hogwarts students.